25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

 }
 ```

-- `Thread.Join`: Blocks the calling thread until the thread represented by this instance terminates, while continuing to perform standard COM and `SendMessage` pumping.
+- `Thread.Join`: Blocks the calling thread until the thread represented by this instance terminates, while continuing to perform standard COM and `SendMessage` pumping
   - Join is particularly useful when we need to wait and collect result from a thread execution or if we need to do some clean-up after the thread has completed

-- `IsAlive`: Gets a value indicating the execution status of the current thread.
+- `IsAlive`: Gets a value indicating the execution status of the current thread

 Protecting shared resources: